The Genetics Center, Inc. Address, phone, and fax

 important questions

 Cancer is a leading cause of death in Americans, second only to heart disease.
 In women, breast cancer is by far the most common cancer, and represents the second most frequent cause of cancer-related death.
-While only 5-10% of breast cancer is influenced by an inherited susceptibility factor, knowing whether this is the case can be helpful to individuals with a personal or family history of breast cancer.
+While only 5-10% of breast cancer is influenced by an inherited susceptibility factor, knowing whether this is the case can be helpful to individuals with a personal and/or family history of breast cancer.

 What is an inherited cancer susceptibility factor?

 Even though most cancers are not related to hereditary genetic factors, in certain cases the genes we inherit from our parents play a role in cancer development.
 The BRCA1 and BRCA2 genes are the most common inherited susceptibility factors for breast and ovarian cancer.
+There are several other genes that account for increased risks for colon and uterine cancer, pancreatic cancer and melanoma, colon cancer associated with multiple polyps, and several other genetic conditions in which multiple malignancies are present.

 Who should be concerned about a family history of cancer?